WORLD CHAMPIONSHIP | LoL

 WINNERS | WORLD CHAMPIONSHIP

-Worlds is the most prestigious tournament of the League of Legends, and winners of it receiving not only the giant prize money but also a world wide popularity and a great boost in the professional career.
+Worlds is the most prestigious tournament of the LoL, and winners of it receiving not only the giant prize money but also a world wide popularity and a great boost in the professional career.

 WORLDS WINNERS | SEASON 1